leather-io/extension/README.md

 ## Development

-This application is a browser extension.
+This application is a Web Extension.
 There is no ability to run it as a standalone web application.

-Each child of the `src` directory represents the JavaScript context in which it is ran.
+Each child of the `src` directory represents the script context in which it is ran.

 ### Install packages